embulk/embulk/docs/eeps/draft-milestones-to-v1.0-and-versioning-strategies.md

 Embulk SPI
 ------------

-The Embulk SPI has two-digit version numbers such as `v1.2`.
+The Embulk SPI has two-digit version numbers like `v1.2`.

 The MAJOR version (the first digit of the version number) is incremented when the Embulk SPI has an incompatible change.
-The "incompatible change" includes its required Java version.
+The "incompatible change" includes the required Java version.

 The MINOR version (the second digit of the version number) is incremented for any change in the Embulk SPI.
-The SPI has no PATCH version.
-The MINOR version would be incremented even when the SPI only had a very small trivial change.
+The SPI does not have a PATCH version.
+The MINOR version would be incremented even if the SPI had only a very small trivial change.

 Embulk core
 ------------

-The Embulk core has three-digit version numbers such as `v1.2.3`.
-The versioning strategies after Embulk v1.1.* would give some respects to the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) while it may not be very strict.
+The Embulk core has three-digit version numbers like `v1.2.3`.
+The versioning strategies after Embulk v1.1.* would give some respect to the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html), although it may not be very strict.

 ### The MAJOR version

 The MAJOR version (the first digit of the version number) is incremented when the Embulk core has an incompatible change, which includes the following cases.

 * A breaking SPI change where an existing plugin is expected to stop working.
-Note that `v1.0.*` to `v1.1.*` is an exception because the plan to drop `msgpack-core` has already been announced.
+Note that `v1.0.*` to `v1.1.*` is an exception, as the plan to drop `msgpack-core` has already been announced.
-* The Java version that Embulk requires at least.
+* The minimum Java version required for Embulk.
 In other words, the Embulk core version would be at least `v2.*.*` when Embulk requires Java 11, 17, or 21.

-On the other hand, the MAJOR version may or may not be incremented when removing or changing a core feature, which includes the following example cases.
+On the other hand, the MAJOR version may or may not be incremented when a core feature is removed or changed, including the following example cases.

 * Removal of a sub-command.
 * A change in the command-line format.
-* A change in interpreting an Embulk System Property.
+* A change in the interpretation of Embulk System Properties.

 In such a case, we'll consider whether we should increment the MAJOR version or not, depending on the case.

 ### The MINOR version

-The MINOR version (the second digit of the version number) is incremented when the Embulk core has something new and compatible, but not just a bug fix.
+The MINOR version (the second digit of the version number) is incremented when the Embulk core has something new and compatible, not just a bug fix.

 ### The PATCH version